NavigationContentFooter

 How to attach a resource to a Private Network using a reserved IP address

-You can currently attach Instances, Load Balancers, and Public Gateways to Private Networks using a reserved IP address.
-Support for Managed Databases and Elastic Metal servers will be coming soon.
+You can currently attach Instances, Elastic Metal servers, Load Balancers, and Public Gateways to Private Networks using a reserved IP address.
+Support for Managed Databases will be coming soon.

 The option to use a reserved IP displays when you attach the resource to a Private Network in the console.
 Follow the instructions below: